jhullman/causalQuartet/README.md

 ### Observables quartets

-To generate a quartet of hypothetical observables depicting patterns of random variation, include a set of control observations along with the averate treatment effect and x observations:
+To generate a quartet of hypothetical observables depicting patterns of random variation, include a set of control observations along with the average treatment effect and x observations:

 #### Random variation